 Defaulting respondent and filing of submissions before the remand court

-Previous solutions from the French Supreme Court (Cour de cassation)
+I. Previous solutions from the French Supreme Court (Cour de cassation)

 In most appeal proceedings, the respondent has three months from the notification of the appellant’s submissions to file their first submissions: